pluto93/IntroGame/README.md

 ### Objective:

-The player's goal is to navigate the rooftops, avoid obstacles set by Energy Corp, collect energy coins, and pass all the levels.
-Collecting crystals not only boosts the score in order to pass to the next level, but also helps to power up parts of the city.
+The player's goal is to navigate the rooftops, avoid obstacles set by Energy Corp, collect Energy Coins, and pass all the levels.
+Collecting the coins not only boosts the score in order to pass to the next level, but also helps to power up parts of the city.

 ### Gameplay Mechanics:

 Jump from platform to platform.
+Avoid obstacles.
-Collect a minimum of 5 energy coins to pass to the next level.
+Collect a minimum of 5 Energy Coins to pass to the next level.

 ### How to play:
 Arrow keys or WASD - To move forward, left, right and backwards.
 SPACE while holding any of the forward, left, right or backwards buttons – To jump.

-Pass through all the levels by moving around and jumping from platform to platform, while dodging the obstacles set by Energy Corp.
-Don't forget to collect the energy coins on your way, and watch out for moving platforms!
+Pass through all the levels by moving around and jumping from rooftops, while dodging the obstacles set by Energy Corp.
+Don't forget to collect the Energy Coins on your way, and watch out for moving platforms!
 Returning the city to it's former glory is in your hands.